 - You Shall Not Pass: Jon orders him to hold the Wall's gates with only five men.
 They manage to kill Mag the Mighty and stop anyone else from coming through the gate, albeit at the cost of each of their lives.

 - Adaptational Villainy: While he's a jerkass rapist in the books, in the show he betrays and murders the Lord Commander.
-And in Season 4 he'll do just like Craster and keep sacrificing babies to the White Walkers, albeit reluctantly.
+And in Season 4 he does just like Craster and keeps sacrificing babies to the White Walkers, albeit reluctantly.

 - Ascended Extra: In Season 3, he is revealed to have been part of the ranging party Beyond the Wall all this time, despite not appearing even once in Season 2.
 In the books he remains at Castle Black instead and quickly becomes a footnote.